← Back to Stories

 Consensus Summary

-The Great Western Highway at Victoria Pass has remained closed since March 2026 due to severe structural damage to a 200-year-old convict-built causeway, forcing motorists onto a 25-minute detour.
-The NSW government has announced plans to build a new bridge over the existing causeway, with construction starting in July 2026 and the highway expected to reopen between April and June 2027.
-The project will include stabilising the original causeway and adding an extra lane to the highway.
-To mitigate economic impacts, the government has increased small business grants from $10,000 to $25,000 for affected areas and expanded eligibility to include Lithgow, Oberon, and Blackheath.
-Local leaders, such as Lithgow Mayor Cass Coleman, have expressed concerns about the prolonged detour and called for additional funding to repair local roads.
-The new bridge is intended as a permanent solution, supported by deep piles anchored into stable bedrock, avoiding the need for a more costly alternative route.
+The Great Western Highway at Victoria Pass in New South Wales has remained closed since March 2026 due to structural damage to the 200-year-old convict-built Mitchell’s Causeway.
+The NSW government announced plans to build a new bridge above the existing causeway, with construction starting in July 2026 and the road expected to reopen between April and June 2027.
+The project involves deep piling into bedrock to stabilise the historic structure while allowing for future lane expansion.
+To mitigate economic impacts, the government increased small business grants from $10,000 to $25,000 and expanded eligibility to areas like Lithgow, Oberon, and Blackheath.
+Additional support includes $50 million for detour route upgrades and free coaches.
+While experts and engineers support the plan as a practical solution, opposition politicians and affected communities express frustration over the extended closure and insufficient compensation.
+The new bridge is designed as a permanent fix, avoiding the need for a more costly alternative route.

 ✓ Verified by 2+ sources